Keep your pets safe as the weather warms up

 It’s most common for the seeds to become embedded in a dog's paws or fur, but it can be particularly serious if they migrate through the body or became lodged in the animal's lungs.

-For long-haired pets, it can help to keep hair short around their ears, paws, and legs.
+For long-haired animals, it can help to keep hair short around their ears, paws, and legs.
 When coming home after a walk, groom your dog immediately and check thoroughly for any seeds, especially between foot pads and around ears and face.
 If you find any seeds penetrating through the skin, gently remove them with tweezers and ensure the seed is whole, as any small piece may cause a reaction.

 If you notice your dog is licking or chewing at a sore place, sudden onset of lameness or if you suspect your dog may have a seed in his or her eyes or ears, contact your vet immediately.